tldr-pages/tldr/pages/common/ogrinfo.md

 `ogrinfo {{input}}.gpkg {{layer_name}}`

-- Show summary information about a layer of a GeoPackage:
+- Only show summary information about a specific layer of a GeoPackage:

 `ogrinfo -so {{input}}.gpkg {{layer_name}}`